yonilerner/cs2-retakes-allocator/README.md

 - `ChatMessagePluginName`: The name that you want to appear between [] in chat messages from the plugin.
 Defaults to `Retakes`.
     - For example, `[Retakes] Next round will be a Terrorist round.`
+- `ChatMessagePluginPrefix`: The *entire* prefix that appears in front of chat messages.
+If set, this overrides `ChatMessagePluginName`.
+If you want the prefix to be colored, the config must also specify the colors.
 - `MigrateOnStartup`: Whether or not to migrate the database on startup.
 This defaults to yes for now, but production servers may want to change this to false so they can control when database migrations are applied.